Adam Clay

-Adam Clay is the author of four collections of poems: To Make Room for the Sea, Stranger, A Hotel Lobby at the Edge of the World, and The Wash.
-His poems have appeared in Tin House, Ploughshares, Denver Quarterly, Georgia Review, Crazyhorse, Bennington Review, and jubilat, and online at Poetry Daily and the Poem-a-Day project of the Academy of American Poets.
-He is editor of Mississippi Review, a coeditor of Typo Magazine, and a book review editor for Kenyon Review.
-He teaches in the Center for Writers at the University of Southern Mississippi.
+Adam Clay is the author of five collections of poems: Circle Back, To Make Room for the Sea, Stranger, A Hotel Lobby at the Edge of the World, and The Wash.
+His work has appeared in Boston Review, Ploughshares, Cincinnati Review, jubilat, Georgia Review, and elsewhere.
+A recipient of a Literary Arts Fellowship from the Mississippi Arts Commission, he teaches at the University of Southern Mississippi and edits Mississippi Review.

 Sign up for occasional updates about this author